 2. Opt for an EPA-Registered Product

-Bug sprays can only be registered with the EPA if they have been tested and proven to be safe and effective for humans, including children and pregnant women.
-(The EWG cautions against using any bug spray on infants under 6 months old.)
+Bug sprays can only be registered with the EPA if they have been tested and proven to be safe and effective for humans, including children and pregnant women, when used as directed.
 Check the bottle for an EPA registration number or select a product from this list.

 3. Be Choosy About Concentration